StriXInteractive/com.StriXInteractive.EventChannels/README.md

 Usage
 -----

-To use the StriXInteractive Event Channel system in your Unity project, follow these steps:
+To use the StriX Interactive Event Channel system in your Unity project, follow these steps:

 1. Add the scripts to your Unity project.
 2. Create a class that inherits from `GenericEventChannelSO<T>` to define an event channel for your desired type.
 Use the `RaiseEvent` method to trigger an event with the corresponding parameter.